Marianne Steinbrecher: National team

 Playing for the national team, she won the FIVB World Grand Prix in 2004, in 2006, in 2008 and in 2009.
 In the 2008 FIVB World Grand Prix, she was awarded the competition's Most Valuable Player (MVP).
 Steinbrecher participated in the 2004 Summer Olympics, in which her country finished in the fourth place, after being defeated by Cuba in the bronze medal match.
 In the 2007 Pan American Games, she won the silver medal, after her country was defeated by Cuba in the final.
 In 2008, on her birthday, in Beijing, Steinbrecher won her first gold medal in the Olympic Games, after her country beat the United States 3–1 in the gold medal match.

 Mari took part of the National Team who won the gold medal at the 2011 Pan American Games held in Guadalajara, Mexico.

 Personal life

-Mariane came out when the newspaper Extra reported her and her girlfriend.
+Marianne came out when the newspaper Extra reported her and her girlfriend.